-- To increase public awareness of the PMP process and of the principles of Integrated Pest Management which are embodied in the PMP; - To ensure that the public and Indigenous communities have an opportunity to identify concerns, and for FortisBC to address those concerns, before the PMP is finalized and submitted and a Pesticide Use Notice submitted for confirmation; - To ensure a transparent and accountable review process for the PMP; - To educate the public on the need to conduct wood pole maintenance; and, - To explain how the planning process that is described in the PMP recognizes the need to protect human health and the environment.
+- To increase public awareness of the PMP process and of the principles of Integrated Pest Management which are embodied in the PMP. - To ensure that the public and First Nations have an opportunity to identify concerns, and for FortisBC to address those concerns, before the PMP is finalized and is submitted for confirmation. - To ensure a transparent and accountable review process for the PMP. - To educate the public on the need to conduct wood pole maintenance. - To explain how the planning process (described in the PMP) recognizes the need to protect human health and the environment.

-The public will be consulted of the PMP development via notices in local community newspapers throughout British Columbia.
-As per Section 61(1) of the IPMR, at least 45 days before submitting a Pesticide Use Notice, the first of 2 notices, at least 40 cm in size, will be published within a 2-week period in newspapers circulated in the various communities (or nearest communities).
+The public will be consulted on the PMP development via notices in local community newspapers and/or on web editions of news sources for the areas to which this PMP applies.
+As per Section 61(1) of the IPMR, at least 45 days before submitting a Pesticide Use Notice, the first of 2 notices will be published, or posted, within a 2-week period in newspapers/web editions circulated in the various communities (or nearest communities).